Key takeaways

 Tools, by name

-• For non-confidential work: Claude (Anthropic) for nuanced writing, ChatGPT (OpenAI) for structured tasks.
+• For non-confidential work: Claude (Anthropic) when the writing needs nuance, ChatGPT (OpenAI) for structured tasks.
 Use the paid tiers, not free, for better quality and clearer data handling.

 • For confidential work: Harvey, Thomson Reuters CoCounsel, Lexis+ AI, Westlaw Precision with AI, Spellbook, or Clio Duo.
-Evaluate based on practice area and volume.
+Pick based on your practice area and volume.

 • For intake: Clio Grow, Lawmatics, or your existing case management system with AI features.